 What is InVision Tampa?

 In 2011, the City of Tampa began creating a master plan for Tampa’s Center City, spanning from downtown to Ybor City on the east, Armenia Avenue on the west and north along historic Nebraska Avenue to Hillsborough Avenue.
 We walked, talked, photographed, mapped and — most importantly – listened to you about the nuances of your neighborhood, as well as the things that matter to you and your families now and in our future.
 We worked closely with Mayor Buckhorn, experts and scholars with worldwide experience and insight and returned to you, once again, to ensure we’d found a blue print that your supported your vision and could transform our community.
-By November 2012, we shared the Center City Plan and we're ready to start making it a reality.
+By November 2012, we shared the Center City Plan.
+Since then, we've been hard at work making it a reality.

 Center City Tampa will be a community of livable places, connected people, and collaborative progress that embraces and celebrates its river and waterfront.
 The Hillsborough River will be center of our downtown, providing an accessible, comfortable, safe, and highly active place for our residents and visitors.
 Our neighborhoods will be vibrant, diverse, distinctive, and safe and will be linked to each other and to the river through a series of attractive, bicycle and pedestrian connections.
 Our Center City will be a place for people of all ages to live, work and play – a place where opportunities can be found and hope for a better future can be realized.